 A reservoir may be placed at the outlet of any subarea and inflow is derived from the subarea plus all other contributing subareas.
 Reservoirs are designed with principal and emergency spillways to accommodate a variety of structures.
-The reservoir water balance is described in the equation where RSV0 and RSV are the initial and final reservoir contents in m^3 , QI is the inflow rate, RFRA is the rainfall rate on the pool area, EV is the evaporation rate, SEP is the seepage loss rate, and QO is the outflow rate (all rates expressed in m^3 d-1).
-To estimate RFRA, EV, and SEP reservoir volume is related to surface area using the equation where RSSA is the reservoir surface area in ha and bv1 and bv2 are coefficients derived from inputs for principal and emergency spillway elevations.
-Given the surface area at the beginning of the day RFRA, EV, and SEP are estimated using the equations
+The reservoir water balance is described in the equation where RSV0 and RSV are the initial and final reservoir contents in $m^3$ , QI is the inflow rate, RFRA is the rainfall rate on the pool area, EV is the evaporation rate, RSPK is the seepage loss rate, IRR is the water transferred for irrigation, and QO is the outflow rate (all rates expressed in $m^3 d^{-1}$ ).
+To estimate RFRA, EV, and RSPK, the surface area of the water pool is calculated using the equation where RSSA is the reservoir surface area in ha and bv1 and bv2 are coefficients derived from inputs for principal and emergency spillway elevations.
+Given the surface area at the beginning of the day RFRA, EV, and RSPK are estimated using the equations

-$$RSV=RSV_0+QI+RFRA-EV-SEP-QO (349)$$
+RSV=RSV0+QI+RFRA-EV-RSPK-IRR-QO

-$$RSSA = bv1RSV^{bv2}$$ (350)
+$$RSSA=bv1RSV^{bv2}$$ (4.2)